Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Discussion

-\paragraph{Future Work.} Future work includes incorporating more diverse document formats and layouts, evaluating parsers' ability to extract information from figures, and extending the benchmark toward holistic document parsing covering tables, formulas, and text jointly.
+Future work includes incorporating more diverse document formats and layouts, evaluating parsers' ability to extract information from figures, and extending the benchmark toward holistic document parsing covering tables, formulas, and text jointly.

-\paragraph{Code and Data Availability.} The synthetic PDF generation pipeline, ready-to-use configurations for all 21 parsers, the evaluation pipeline, and the benchmark dataset (100 pages with ground truth) are publicly available.\footnote{\url{https://github.com/phorn1/pdf-parse-bench}} The meta-evaluation of table extraction metrics, including all metric implementations and the human evaluation study, is provided in a separate repository.\footnote{\url{https://github.com/phorn1/table-metric-study}}
+\paragraph{Code and Data Availability.} The synthetic PDF generation pipeline, ready-to-use configurations for all 21 parsers, the evaluation pipeline, and the benchmark dataset (100 pages with ground truth) are publicly available.\footnote{\ifanonymous\url{https://anonymous.4open.science/r/pdf-parse-bench-private-7F14}\else\url{https://github.com/phorn1/pdf-parse-bench}\fi} The meta-evaluation of table extraction metrics, including all metric implementations and the human evaluation study, is provided in a separate repository.\footnote{\ifanonymous\url{https://anonymous.4open.science/r/table-metric-study-5D6F}\else\url{https://github.com/phorn1/table-metric-study}\fi}